 GENERAL Particulars

 Name of Landlord: A2Dominion

-Name of Managing Agent:
+Name of Managing Agent: A2Dominion

 Assessor Qualifications: FRACS

-Flats inspected: Flat No.'s A801, A404 & A307.
+Flats inspected: 86 & 87

-Areas of building to which access was not available: N/A
+Areas of building to which access was not available: No access possible to all risers.

 Code of practice the building was built to: Building Regulations at the time of construction.

-How FRA was completed, areas that were accessed, and the equipment used: Type 1 FRA inspection undertaken of the common parts, including riser cupboards/meter cupboards.
-Assessment of existing construction of walls, floors and ceiling between flats and common parts undertaken, together with consideration of means of escape route and other factors which impact the means of escape and fire precautions within the common parts.
-Changes or alterations made since the design and construction of the building or previous FRA: No alterations/changes since construction.
+How FRA was completed, areas that were accessed, and the equipment used: Type 1 FRA inspection undertaken of the common parts, including riser cupboards/meter existing construction of walls, floors and ceiling between flats and common parts is consideration of means of escape route and other factors which impact the means of escape the common parts.
+Changes or alterations made since the design and construction of the building or previous FRA: No alterations/changes since last FRA.